dionyziz/endofcodes/README.md

 ### Environment Setup

+* Fork the repository & Clone it on your machine.
+This will automatically create a new folder (in the current working directory) containing the repo.
 * Create a new database called 'endofcodes'.
 * Import the **database/db_schema.sql** into the db through phpMyAdmin, or dump it through the command line.
 Like so: `mysql -u user -p pass endofcodes < absolute/path/to/dump/db_schema.sql`